R4YL0/SpaceInvaders/README.md

-## Getting Started
+# Space Invaders Project

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This is a mini Game project, which started through a class assignment.
+Nowadays it is meant as a sideproject to use the Java knowledge acquired through the university studies.

-## Folder Structure
+### Folder Structure

 The workspace contains two folders by default, where: